LAKE PEND OREILLE & PEND OREILLE RIVER

 2,064.29 ft on 06/17/2011

-According to the Water Control Manual for Lake Pend Oreille, the Corp can begin drafting on September 1 with a maximum drawdown to 2060′ by September 30.
-Currently, there is an agreement for a later September drawdown of Sept 18th or the 3rd Sunday, whichever is later.
-The lake won’t begin its full drawdown until Oct 1st and will be at its winter elevations (2051′) by Nov 15th.
+In the Fall, the USACE can begin drafting on September 1 with a maximum drawdown to 2060′ by September 30.
+However, after public pressure, there is currently an agreement for a later September drawdown of Sept 18th or the 3rd Sunday in Sept, whichever is later.
+The lake won’t begin its full drawdown until Oct 1st and will be at its winter elevation by Nov 15th.
 The winter pool needs to be reached by the second week in November so shoreline kokanee spawners are not left high and dry.

-The winter lake level is typically at 2051′ although it could potentially fall anywhere between 2051′ and 2060′ according to the Water Control Manual for Albeni Falls Dam.
-Since the winter of 2011-2012, the lake level can fluctuate from 2051′ to 2056′, but never fall below the MCE, to allow for increased power generation.
+The winter lake level has been its lowest (2051′) for the past 11 years because of an agreement with Bonneville Power Administration for Flexible Winter Pool Operations.
+But in the past, it was held half way at 2056′ periodically.
+According to the Water Control Manual Table below, this is still allowed.
+Since the winter of 2011-2012, FWPO allows the lake level to rise up to 5 feet in the winter, allowing for increased power generation.
 This is referred to as Flexible Winter Pool Operations(FWPO).
-The Lakes Commission is currently working to change this operation, in order to allow for a higher winter lake level for improved access to docks and launches, fish and wildlife habitat, stability to the shoreline and property values.
+The Lakes Commission would like to see changes to this operation, in order to allow for a higher winter lake level, improving public access to docks and launches, creating more fish and wildlife habitat, stability to the shoreline and improving property values.